tiosputra/Screening-test-rlidev2/README.md

 ## Starting application

-To start the application run this command in your shell : sudo docker-compose up wait for the application to run, wait until u see "Application running" message pop then visit localhost:81
+To start the application run this command in your shell : **sudo docker-compose up**

+wait for the application to run, wait until u see "Application running" message pop then visit localhost:81

+## Documentation

+To visit the documentation visit localhost:81/

 ## Running test

-To run application test run this command in your shell : sudo docker exec -it tioapp npm run test note that you need to start the application first before you run the test, so the test can access mysql service.
+To run application test run this command in your shell : **sudo docker exec -it tioapp npm run test**

+note that you need to start the application first before you run the test, so the test can access mysql service.
 The test will run on container port 5001